 and seventy years old, is more than laughable.
 This raises a question to be

-pondered in all sincerity: are the "scientific" works elevated to the
+pondered in all sincerity: are the ‘scientific’ works raised to great heights

 prosperity of its economic model?
 The question at least deserves to be